wimpysworld/ubuntu-pi-image/README.md

 sudo ./ubuntu-pi-image
 ```

-The script will create `~/Build` is your home directory that will include
+The script will create `~/Build` in your home directory that will include the
+caches for each stages and the image for putting on your Raspberry Pi SD card,
+USB stick or SSD.

 ## Other Desktop